-“Yonkeros” is a popular term for businesses that strip wrecked cars and sell them as scrap metal or for parts.
-The term is a Spanglish derivative of “junk”, conjugated grammatically to refer to people who engage in this line of work.
+“Yonkeros” is a vernacular term for businesses that strip wrecked cars and sell them as scrap metal or for parts.
+The word is a Spanglish derivative of “junk”, conjugated grammatically to refer to people who engage in this line of work.

 Yonkeros is a lyrical exploration of first world consumerism, waste, and obsolescence as they intersect with third world ingenuity and survivalist strategies in the no-man’s-land of Willets Point, Queens.

-But above all, Willets Point is a vast inventory of parts, and like all catalogues it is also a poem.
+Nonetheless, the spirit of Willets Point and its mechanics will continue to abide and endure in these photographs.
+I knew Willets Point as a vast inventory of parts, and like all catalogues it was also a poem.